simon-v/bchinfo.org/_data/devdocs/en/examples/testing.md

 {% autocrossref %}

-Bitcoin Core provides testing tools designed to let developers test their applications with reduced risks and limitations.
+Bitcoin Cash Node provides testing tools designed to let developers test their applications with reduced risks and limitations.

 {% endautocrossref %}